Qasemt/id-vision-docs/system_requirements.md

 ---

 ### For Camera Processing Nodes
+"These hardware specifications listed in the table below are Recommended for achieving ideal and optimal system performance.
+Using the Minimum configurations may reduce performance or cause issues under heavier loads.
+For the best results, please use the Recommended specifications."
 | Number of Cameras | Recommended Number of Workers | CPU (Cores / Estimated Load)                                                                  | RAM (GB)                      | GPU (Optional)                                                       | Storage (SSD) |
 | ----------------- | ----------------------------- | --------------------------------------------------------------------------------------------- | ----------------------------- | -------------------------------------------------------------------- | ------------- |
 | 1–4 cameras       | 1 worker                      | Min: 5–8 cores (20–50% load)<br>Recommended: 8 cores (Intel i7 or AMD Ryzen 7)                | Min: 8–12<br>Recommended: 12    | Optional: NVIDIA GTX 1650+ (reduces CPU usage by 10–30%)             | ≥ 33 GB       |